 Livestream shopping first rose to prominence in China, thanks in part to the existence of fully integrated digital platforms combining livestream e-commerce and payments.
 For example, in 2020, two-thirds of Chinese shoppers bought products via livestream within the previous year.

 Outside China, a bunch of dedicated livestream shopping platforms aimed at Western audiences are already available.
 These include:

-- Popshop Live: An iOS-specific platform that allows sellers to host shows from their iPhones, use photos to upload purchase links, and integrate with inventory management software.
+This is an iOS-specific platform that allows sellers to host shows from their iPhones, use photos to upload purchase links, and integrate with inventory management software.

 The premise behind livestream shopping is pretty simple.
-It effectively combines livestreaming, which you can already find on a lot of the big social media platforms, with a direct purchasing feature.
+It effectively combines live streaming, which you can already find on a lot of the big social media platforms, with a direct purchasing feature.

 It’s like watching a live unboxing on YouTube, except you can buy the product right then and there.